|Home||How to Enter||Judging||Eligibility/Rules||FAQs||Timeline||Resources|

 After careful consideration, the U.S. National Science Foundation (NSF) has awarded $25,000 in cash prizes to the following winning institutions of higher education: Laredo Community College, TX, Fort Lewis College, CO, University of Missouri, MO, and Indiana University-Purdue University Indianapolis, IN.

 Winning challenge participants shared interventions, such as launching a graduate student well-being program, providing accessible and free Wi-Fi connectivity on and near campus and shifting institutional policies to automatically grant tenure clock extensions to faculty.

 The full list of winners and honorable mentions can be found below.
 NSF distributed a total of $200,000 in cash prizes.
-An NSF-hosted showcase of the winning interventions will take place in July 2022 (details below).
-Following the showcase, an open access repository of winning entries and honorable mentions created for the benefit of all institutions can be accessed at: https://www.includesnetwork.org/whats-new/nsf-covid-dei-challenge.
+An NSF-hosted showcase of the winning interventions was held in July 2022 (links to recordings below).
+An open access repository of winning entries and honorable mentions created for the benefit of all institutions can be accessed at: https://www.includesnetwork.org/whats-new/nsf-covid-dei-challenge.
 Institutions may adapt or adopt interventions shared in the repository to mitigate the long-term negative impacts of the COVID-19 pandemic at their institutions.
 This repository will also be available in the event of any future pandemics.

 NSF Taking Action: COVID-19 Diversity, Equity and Inclusion Challenge Winners Showcases - July 14 to 19

 If you were unable to join the live showcase event, the links to the recordings are below.

 When: Jul 14, 2022 01:30 PM Eastern Time

 Topic: NSF Taking Action: COVID-19 Diversity, Equity, and Inclusion Challenge Winners Showcase: STEM Faculty

 Link to the recording: https://players.brightcove.net/679256133001/NkgrDczuol_default/index.html?videoId=6310042067112